Cashier's Check Fraud

 Keep Your Number to Yourself and Check Your Statement - Never give your checking account number or any other account number to someone you don’t know, especially over the telephone.
 Pay particular attention to unsolicited phone calls.
 And, be sure to reconcile your checking statement within 30 days of receiving it to detect any irregularities.

 Mail Bills Securely and Check Your Checks - Do not mail any of your bills from an unlocked mailbox as thieves may take your mail and use your checks for other purposes.
 And, when you receive new checks you have ordered, examine them carefully for evidence of tampering.
-If you have a Peapack-Gladstone Bank checking account, report any irregularities to Customer Relations immediately.
+If you have a Peapack-Gladstone Bank checking account, report any irregularities to Client Contact Center immediately.

 Limit Your Personal Information on Checks and Endorse as Late as You Can - Make sure you protect your identity by limiting the personal information you put on your checks.
 Do not include your Social Security Number (SSN) or driver’s license number on your check.
 Avoid endorsing a check you plan to deposit until you are at the teller or drive-up window.
 If using the ATM, you should endorse the check and put it in the appropriate envelope prior to making your transaction.
 Never write your credit card number on your check; that is not a necessary form of identification anymore.